 My only caution with dry ice is that it could potentially change the taste of your breast milk, which means your little one might refuse to drink it.

 I used dry ice a few times, but I preferred the ice packs.
 Our son was a greedy baby, so he drank all the milk he could get.

-If you do choose to use dry ice, putting your breast milk storage bags inside of larger gallon Ziploc bags could be a barrier to decrease the chance of the dry ice changing the taste of your frozen milk.
+If you do choose to use dry ice, putting your breast milk storage bags inside larger gallon Ziploc bags could be a barrier decreasing the chance of the dry ice changing the taste of your frozen milk.

 If you have a picky little one, I recommend using the Cooler Shock ice packs instead of dry ice.

 How do you keep breast milk frozen while traveling?

 This post has everything you need to know about traveling with frozen breast milk.
 Here are the steps to follow to keep your breast milk frozen while traveling.

 - Pack your frozen milk tightly and completely in a cooler bag